drtyhlpr/rpi23-gen-image/README.md

 The directory (`firmware`) containing a local copy of the firmware from the [RaspberryPi firmware project](https://github.com/raspberrypi/firmware).
 Default is to download the latest firmware directly from the project.

 ##### `KERNEL_NF`=false
-Enable Netfilter modules as kernel modules (systemd compilations about it (File /lib/systemd/system/systemd-journald.server:36 configures an IP firewall (IPAddressDeny=all), but the local system does not support BPF/cgroup based firewalls)
+Enable Netfilter modules as kernel modules

 ##### `KERNEL_VIRT`=false
 Enable Kernel KVM support (/dev/kvm)